Owner, Digital Maddox LLC

 - Created a FreeIPA system for demonstration and testing on USMC projects.
 This stack used the 389 LDAP Directory server, MIT Kerberos, NTP daemon, BIND, DogTag Certificate System, and others to create an Open Source identity management system.

 - Developed project proposals for the USMC to finish a controversial project that involved another contractor who had developed a non-functioning global identity management system.

 - Performed computer forensics work and business development to grow a successful forensics business for the company.

 - Managed the internal R&D program for the Geospatial Intelligence Program.

 - Planned technology road maps for the program to go from a traditional desktop processing system to a Hadoop-based system, where desktops are virtualized using KVM and VMWare hypervisors and submitted processing jobs to the Hadoop back-end via extensions written for ESRI’s ArcGIS as well as newer Open Source solutions.

 - Led the development of innovative technologies for proposals and future programs.

 - Evaluated technologies for proposals covering the innovation theme.

-- Implemented OGC web service harvesting to use as updates for foundation GEOINT layers.
+- Designed and implemented OGC web service harvesting to use as updates for foundation GEOINT layers.

 - Left as my government contract had expired.